isospec/ml-internship/README.md

 jupyter lab notebooks/TASK2_biomarker_embedding.ipynb
 ```

 Steps are clearly documented with code cells and inline commentary.

+Note: If you do rerun the notebooks, `TASK2_biomarker_embedding.ipynb` takes a long time to run.

 ---